-For further information about Neil’s research, supervision and teaching experience also see:
+For further information on Neil’s work see:

 We understand photography as a broad inter-disciplinary field of study based on the photographic image, set within the distinct but overlapping networks of visual art, culture and media practice.
 Current focus includes contemporary art, social media, digital imaging, politics and big data networks.